ASPNET-CORE-INTERNSHIP/ASPNET-CORE-RADAR/README.md

     Server Name: Your local SQL Server's name

 8. Copy the connection string from the "properties" for the server added in the previous step in "Data Connections" & paste it to localDatabase in appsettings.json
-9. Install Postgres from Package Manager Console under the Tools menu of the Visual Studio (Required for aspects)
+9. Install Postgres from ManageExtensions under the Extensions menu of the Visual Studio (Required for aspects)
 10. Install NHibernate from Package manager console using ``PM>>Install-Package NHibernate`` command
 11. Click on "Register license" from the PostSharp options in the Extensions dropdown of Visual Studio
 12. Install [ASPNETAOP-WebServer](https://github.com/cenkgokturk/ASPNET-CORE-MVC-WEB-SERVER) and open it in a seperate Visual Studio window